emadehsan/thal/README.md

-# Scrapping guide to Puppeteer and Chrome Headless
+# Getting started with Puppeteer and Chrome Headless for Web Scrapping

-`Puppeteer` is official tool for Chrome Headless by Google Chrome team.
+[`Puppeteer`](https://github.com/GoogleChrome/puppeteer) is official tool for Chrome Headless by Google Chrome team.
 Since the official announcement of Chrome Headless, many of the industry standard libraries for automated testing have been discontinued by their maintainers.
 The prominent of these are **PhantomJS** and **Selenium IDE for Firefox**.

 For sure, Chrome being the market leader in web browsing, **Chrome Headless** is going to industry leader in **Automated Testing** of web applications.
 So, I have put together this starter guide on how to get started with `Web Scrapping` in **Chrome Headless**.